espocrm/documentation/docs/development/orm.md

 !!! note

     As EspoCRM supports custom fields and relationships which are added dynamically without the need to compile, attribute accessor methods *get*, *set* and *has* were introduced.
-For type safety, consider creating getters and setters for needed attributes in your custom entity class.
+For type safety, consider creating getters and setters for needed attributes in your custom Entity class.
 Use these methods in your business logic code.

 ### Has attribute value